nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a person
+### Deleting a tutee

-1. Deleting a person while all persons are being shown
+1. Deleting a tutee while all tutees are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all tutees using the `list` command.
+Multiple tutees in the list.

    1. Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First tutee is deleted from the list.
+Details of the deleted tutee shown in the status message.
 Timestamp in the status bar is updated.

    1. Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No tutee is deleted.
 Error details shown in the status message.
 Status bar remains the same.

    1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 1. _{ more test cases …​ }_

+### Marking a tutee as paid

+1. Marking a tutee as paid while all tutees are being shown

+    1. Prerequisites: List all tutees using the `list` command.
+Multiple tutees in the list.

+    1. Test case: `paid 2`<br>
+       Expected: Second tutee is from the list is marked as paid.
+The message of marking person paid success will be shown.
+Timestamp in the status bar is updated.

+    1. Test case: `delete 0`<br>
+       Expected: No tutee is marked as paid.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect paid commands to try: `paid`, `paid x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Marking a tutee as not paid

+1. Marking a tutee as not paid while all tutees are being shown

+    1. Prerequisites: List all tutees using the `list` command.
+Multiple tutees in the list.

+    1. Test case: `unpaid 3`<br>
+       Expected: Second tutee is from the list is marked as not paid.
+The message of marking person not paid success will be shown.
+Timestamp in the status bar is updated.

+    1. Test case: `unpaid 0`<br>
+       Expected: No tutee is marked as not paid.
+Error details shown in the status message.
+Status bar remains the same.

+    1. Other incorrect unpaid commands to try: `unpaid`, `unpaid x`, `...` (where x is larger than the list size)<br>
+       Expected: Similar to previous.

+### Listing all unpaid tutees

+1. All tutees who haven't paid will be shown

+    1. There are tutees in the list.

+    1. Test case: `list unpaid`<br>
+       Expected: All tutees who haven't paid will be shown.
+The message of how many tutees are unpaid will be shown.
+Timestamp in the status bar is updated.

 ### Saving data